 In 2016 Zondervan Press released a book titled Two Views on Homosexuality, the Bible and the Church.
 In the introduction, the volume’s editor, Dr Preston Sprinkle, who holds a “traditional” view of marriage, wrote,

 …This book is the first of its kind to be published by an evangelical Christian publisher.
 I don’t think a book like this would have been possible ten or even five years ago.
 Until recently, there was only one view of homosexuality within evangelicalism: the so-called non-affirming view.
 Conservatives may protest or simple disagree, but the fact is that there are a growing number of Bible-believing, gospel-preaching, card-carrying evangelicals who are either exploring the affirming view or who have embraced it and aren’t looking back…

 No longer is this a Christian versus non-Christian debate.
-The debate about homosexuality, the Bible, and the church is currently an inner-Christian discussion…Two View on Christianity and the Church
+The debate about homosexuality, the Bible, and the church is currently an inner-Christian discussion…Two Views on Homosexuality and the Church

 To understand what the bible means for us today requires a three-dimensional act of interpretation.
 First the relevant texts must be understood in their immediate setting.
 Second, we must consider how the various relevant texts fit together with each other and with other themes and patterns in the Bible.
 Third, we need to discern how the themes and patterns that emerge from steps one and two intersect with and apply to our lives and world.
 Completion of these three steps requires technical skills of literary analysis, cultural and historical analysis, theological analysis and the use of imagination, intuition and cross cultural transposition.